-- Perform your own work unless specifically instructed otherwise. - Check with your instructor about whether collaboration or assistance from others is permitted. - Use your own work to complete assignments and exams. - Cite the source when quoting or paraphrasing someone else's work.
-Discuss with your professor if you have any questions about whether sources require citation. - Follow examination rules. - Discuss with your professor if you are using the same material for assignments in two different courses. - Be truthful on all university forms. - Use the same standard of honesty with fellow students, lab instructors, teaching assistants, sessional instructors and administrative staff as examinations, assignments, research, you do with faculty.2
+Perform your own work unless specifically instructed otherwise.

+Check with your instructor about whether collaboration or assistance from others is permitted.

+Use your own work to complete assignments and exams.

+Cite the source when quoting or paraphrasing someone else's work.
+Discuss with your professor if you have any questions about whether sources require citation.

+Follow examination rules.

+Discuss with your professor if you are using the same material for assignments in two different courses.

+Be truthful on all university forms.

+Use the same standard of honesty with fellow students, lab instructors, teaching assistants, sessional instructors and administrative staff as examinations, assignments, research, you do with faculty.2
-Please consult the

-- University Library for more information about Academic Integrity and the Library's Academic Integrity Tutorial and - The Office of the University Secretary for more information about Academic Misconduct, definitions and regulations.
+Please consult the University Library for more information about Academic Integrity including information on the appropriate use of Artificial Intelligence in research and coursework, the Library's Academic Integrity Tutorial and The Office of the University Secretary for more information about Academic Misconduct, definitions and regulations.